Authentication

 The flow is SDK-driven so you can build whatever sign-in UI fits your app.
 The notification templates rendered to your users are customizable on a per-project basis — see Notification Templates in the Console.

 OTP login uses the same emailLoginEnabled and phoneLoginEnabled flags as registration.
 Enable the channel you want in your project settings before calling createOtpLogin.
+A project with MFA can also switch OTP off as a sign-in factor entirely.
+When Disable passwordless one-time-code sign-in is on, createOtpLogin returns 400 OTP_LOGIN_DISABLED_UNDER_MFA.

 - Your app collects an email address or phone number.